-The input change notification function of the I/O ports allows the PIC24FJ128GA010 family of devices to generate interrupt requests to the processor in response to a Change-of-State (COS) on selected input pins.
-This feature is capable of detecting input Change-of-States, even in Sleep mode, when the clocks are disabled.
-Depending on the device pin count, there are up to 22 external signals (CN0 through CN21) that may be selected (enabled) for generating an interrupt request on a Change-of-State.
+The input change notification function of the I/O ports allows the PIC24FJ256GA110 family of devices to generate interrupt requests to the processor in response to a change of state on selected input pins.
+This feature is capable of detecting input change of states even in Sleep mode, when the clocks are disabled.
+Depending on the device pin count, there are up to 81 external inputs that may be selected (enabled) for generating an interrupt request on a change of state.

-There are four control registers associated with the CN module.
-The CNEN1 and CNEN2 registers contain the interrupt enable control bits for each of the CN input pins.
+Registers, CNEN1 through CNEN6, contain the interrupt enable control bits for each of the CN input pins.
 Setting any of these bits enables a CN interrupt for the corresponding pins.

-Each CN pin also has a weak pull-up connected to it.
-The pull-ups act as a current source that is connected to the pin and eliminate the need for external resistors when push button or keypad devices are connected.
-The pull-ups are enabled separately using the CNPU1 and CNPU2 registers, which contain the control bits for each of the CN pins.
-Setting any of the control bits enables the weak pull-ups for the corresponding pins.
+Each CN pin has both a weak pull-up and a weak pull-down connected to it.
+The pull-up acts as a current source that is connected to the pin, while the pull-down acts as a current sink that is connected to the pin.
+These eliminate the need for external resistors when push button or keypad devices are connected.
+The pull-ups and pull-downs are separately enabled using the CNPU1 through CNPU6 registers (for pull-ups) and the CNPD1 through CNPD6 registers (for pull-downs).
+Each CN pin has individual control bits for its pull-up and pull-down.
+Setting a control bit enables the weak pull-up or pull-down for the corresponding pin.

-When the internal pull-up is selected, the pin pulls up to VDD - 0.7V (typical).
-Make sure that there is no external pull-up source when the internal pull-ups are enabled, as the voltage difference can cause a current path.
+When the internal pull-up is selected, the pin pulls up to VDD-0.7V (typical).
+Make certain that there is no external pull-up source when the internal pull-ups are enabled, as the voltage difference can cause a current path.

-Note: Pull-ups on Change Notification (CN) pins should always be disabled whenever the port pin is configured as a digital output.
+Note: Pull-ups on change notification pins should always be disabled whenever the port pin is configured as a digital output.